sguiscardo/BookStore/index.md

 # BookStore

-# **Book Store**

 ---

 In this project, you will use your knowledge of Swift to build an app that displays a list of `Books` on the main page.
-Navigating from a `UITableVIewCell` to a detail screen reviews a way to create `book` objects and add details for the `book`!
+Navigating from a `UITableVIewCell` to a detail screen reveals a way to create `book` objects and add details for the `book`!

 Students who complete this project independently or as a pairing will showcase their understanding of the following principles: